 (b) in a particular case subject to the direction of the Tribunal.

 [Regulation 97 amended: Gazette 16 Mar 2012 p.
 1252; 5 Mar 2019 p.
 610; SL 2022/6 r.
-5.]
+5; SL 2022/19 r.
+8.]

 98. Procedures specific to Tribunal proceedings

-(1) A Notice of referral is to be signed by the applicant or, where applicable, the applicant’s solicitor or agent and, where necessary, sealed by the applicant.
+(1) An application must be signed by the applicant or, where applicable, the applicant’s solicitor or agent and, where necessary, sealed by the applicant.

-(2) Unless in a particular case the Chief Commissioner otherwise directs, the Registrar is to present a Notice of referral to the Chief Commissioner for allocation of the matter as soon as practicable after the Notice is filed.
+(2) Unless in a particular case the Chief Commissioner otherwise directs, the Registrar must present an application to the Chief Commissioner for allocation of the matter as soon as practicable after the application is filed.

-(3) After allocation of a matter the Tribunal is to give to the Registrar directions, by way of endorsement on the reverse of, or by attachment to, the Notice of referral, as to service of copies of the Notice.
+(3) After allocation of a matter the Tribunal must give to the Registrar directions, by way of endorsement on the reverse of, or by attachment to, the application, as to service of copies of the application.

 [(4), (5) deleted]

-(6) A direction, order or declaration of the Tribunal under the Occupational Safety and Health Act 1984 section 51J(3) when committed to writing and sealed is to be served by the Registrar or such other person as the Tribunal may direct, on such person or persons as the Tribunal may direct.
+(6) If the Tribunal gives or makes a direction, order or declaration under the Work Health and Safety Act 2020 Schedule 1 clause 30(3) in writing or reduces it to writing (a conciliation document), the Tribunal may give a direction (a service direction) as to service of the conciliation document.

+(7) The conciliation document must be —

+(a) sealed; and

+(b) served —

+(i) if a service direction is made — in accordance with the service direction; or

+(ii) otherwise — by the Registrar on the parties.

 [Regulation 98 amended: Gazette 5 Mar 2019 p.
-610.]
+610; SL 2022/19 r.
+9.]

 99. Chief Commissioner may approve modified form of summons